reserve-protocol/protocol/docs/deployment.md

 `verify_etherscan.ts` works a bit differently than `deploy.ts`; verification is smart enough to skip over contracts that have already been verified.

-It may be that `verify.ts` needs to be run multiple times in order to get 100% of the verifications.
+It may be that `verify_etherscan` needs to be run multiple times in order to get 100% of the verifications.
 If an underlying script is presenting issues consistently, I found on Goerli that running it directly sometimes changed the outcome.

 Manual verification steps: